 For picture-perfect views of Sydney’s coastline, head directly to the Coogee Pavilion and upstairs to the Rooftop.
 This is the spot to settle in for a few hours with cold beers and pretty cocktails, watching the world unfold below.
 You know, those days where you find yourself staring off at the horizon, losing yourself in the brilliant blue water.
 Aside from great drinks, you can also get your hands on delicious Mediterranean food, pizzas and burgers.
 Find the Coogee Pavilion here.

-Another perfect spot for rooftop drinks with a water view, Drift at Bondi Beach is the place to be.
-It’s only open Thursday through Sunday, but the wait is worth it.
-You’ll find amazing views of the water, a gentle sea breeze, golden afternoon sunshine and a brilliant cocktail list, which includes some mighty-fine ‘Punch Bowls’.
+Another perfect spot for rooftop drinks with a water view, Hotel Ravesis at Bondi Beach is the place to be.
+You’ll find amazing views of the water, a gentle sea breeze and golden afternoon sunshine.
 Grab a spot outside and do some serious people watching (and drinking) as the sun goes down.
-Find Drift here.
+Find Hotel Ravesis here.

 Escape the hustle and bustle of Sydney’s streets and seek refuge at the rooftop of Hotel Sweeney’s.
 Haul yourself up to Dots Rooftop, catch your breath, then order a tasting paddle and some burgers.
 This place is a craft beer haven, so don’t be afraid to seek refuge in a few schooners while you soak in the views of Sydney’s CBD skyline.
 As the sun sets, twinkling lights come on over head and you’ll find yourself immersed in Sydney’s bright bar scene.
 Find Hotel Sweeney’s here.